rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 weight: 35
 ---

-## Raft log entries

-Every Raft log entry carries a [CRC checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check). rqlite verifies the CRC on every read, so it catches a corrupt entry the moment it tries to use it.

 ## Data files at startup

 When a node starts, rqlite computes a CRC over every on-disk data file and compares it to a value that was stored when rqlite originally wrote the file (this value is stored in a _sidecar_ file).
 The node refuses to start if any file fails the check.
 This catches bitrot, or other modification, that may have occurred while a node sits shut down.